dotBunny/GDX/.docfx/manual/features/index.md

 ## [GDX.Rendering](xref:GDX.Rendering)

 Just ignore this one; honestly, it's got nothing of value outside of a tiny bit of functionality we rely on for other parts of the package.
 What?
-We're telling you the truth :)
+We're telling you the truth.

 ## [GDX.Threading](xref:GDX.Threading)